kuriharaan/InputSystemWiki/Architecture.md

     if (InputSystem.GetControls<Button>("/*/<Back>").Any(x => x.wasPressedThisFrame))
         CloseMyUI();

     // But... *MUCH* more efficient to use actions.
-No repeated lookups by strings and much more efficient
+No repeated lookups by strings and much
-    // state monitoring.
+    // more efficient state monitoring.
     var action = new InputAction(binding: "/*/<back");
     action.onPerformed += (a, c) => CloseMyUI();
-    action.Enabled();
+    action.Enable();
 ```

 ### Processors